nausea87/hackerclone/README.md

 - app/users/delete-account.php/ $ ror 26: Did you manage to also remove the users postst and comment?
 Seems a bit incompletee to me, or did you get a CASCADE on DELETE function work on the DB?

--reply-to-comment: delete-account.php was something I couldn't finish in time.
+Erik: delete-account.php was something I couldn't finish in time.
 Though about deleting it pre-hand in but I want to keep working on this.

 - app/posts/store.php/ @ row 12-13: Might consider making a custom function for this.
 Don't forget to validate urls using filter_var too :)